jiangha4/CSC488-Compilers/A1/A1a.md

 	% Logical Statements

-	if !T then put A, skip else put B, skip end,
+	if !T then put A, skip, else put B, skip, end,
-	if T & F then put A, skip else put B, skip end, if T | F then put A, skip else put B, skip end,
+	if T & F then put A, skip, else put B, skip, end, if T | F then put A, skip, else put B, skip, end,

 	% Comparison Operators

-	if A = B then put A, skip end, if A != B then put A, skip end, if A < B then put A, skip end, if A <= B then put A, skip end, if A > B then put A, skip end, if A >= B then put A, skip end,
+	if A = B then put A, skip, end, if A != B then put A, skip, end, if A < B then put A, skip, end, if A <= B then put A, skip, end, if A > B then put A, skip, end, if A >= B then put A, skip, end,

 end